-Composites across cases of precipitation and column water vapour (CWV) are taken near the initial time, to examine the atmospheric response to the initialised MJO activity in CTL and 1.5F before the convection weakens and becomes fragmented in CTL, which happens within five days (Fig. 4).
-To avoid model spin-up from the ECMWF analyses, we discard the first 24 hours of each simulation.
-The adjustment is particularly strong in 1.5F because the tropical troposphere quickly moistens and precipitation decreases sharply in response to higher F. Therefore, we composite on day 3 (Fig. 7a) as well as on the difference between day 3 and day 2 (Fig. 7b).
-Since the Day-nhindcasts were initialised with strong Phase 2 events, the spatial patterns of convection are highly coherent among the cases; the Day-n+10 hindcasts are not included as there is less coherence among these cases.
+Composites across cases of precipitation and column water vapour (CWV) are taken near the initial time, to examine the atmospheric response to the initialized MJO activity in CTL and 1.5F before the convection weakens and becomes fragmented in CTL, which happens within 5 days (Figure 4).
+To avoid model spin-up from the ECMWF analyses, we discard the first 24 h of each simulation.
+The adjustment is particularly strong in 1.5F because the tropical troposphere quickly moistens and precipitation decreases sharply in response to higher F. Therefore, we composite on day 3 (Figure 7(a)) as well as on the difference between days 3 and 2 (Figure 7(b)).
+Since the Day-n hindcasts were initialized with strong Phase 2 events, the spatial patterns of convection are highly coherent among the cases; the Day-n+10 hindcasts are not included as there is less coherence among these cases.
 All results discussed below were assessed with a Student's t-test, with the null hypothesis that the difference between CTL and 1.5F is zero, and found to be statistically significant at the 5% level.

-In CTL and 1.5F, the heaviest day-3 precipitation occurs across 65°-95°E (Fig. 7a), with column drying (moistening) in the western (eastern) half of the band relative to day 2 (Fig. 7b).
+In CTL and 1.5F, the heaviest day 3 precipitation occurs across 65-95°E (Figure 7(a)), with column drying (moistening) in the western (eastern) half of the band relative to day 2 (Figure 7(b)).
 The moistening is broader and stronger in 1.5F, extending through the Maritime Continent into the West Pacific, whereas CTL dries slightly over the Maritime Continent.
-The greatest differences in CWV between 1.5F and CTL occur near $100^{\circ}E$, on the leading edge of the active phase, where precipitation in 1.5F sharply decreases relative to CTL, suggesting that maintaining moisture and suppressing precipitation on the eastern edge of the region of active convection may be critical for MJO propagation in this model.
+The greatest differences in CWV between 1.5F and CTL occur near 100°E, on the leading edge of the active phase, where precipitation in 1.5F sharply decreases relative to CTL, suggesting that maintaining moisture and suppressing precipitation on the eastern edge of the region of active convection may be critical for MJO propagation in this model.
 The additional moistening in 1.5F is concentrated at 900-600 hPa (not shown).
-There is also roughly a 10% decrease (increase) in precipitation across $60-70^{\circ}E$ ($80-90^{\circ}E$) in 1.5F relative to CTL, suggesting that by day $3 \cdot 1.5F$ already has improved eastward propagation.
-Composites of ω (not shown) indicate a more intense and zonally extended region of ascent in 1.5F relative to CTL, particularly between 85° - 95° E. There is increased transport of moisture out of the boundary layer in 1.5F in the area of active convection, as shown by drying relative to CTL below the boundary-layer top (near 900 hPa) and moistening above it (not shown).
+There is also roughly a 10% decrease (increase) in precipitation across $60-70^{\circ}E$ ($80-90^{\circ}E$) in 1.5Frelative to CTL, suggesting that, by day 3, 1.5F has already improved eastward propagation.
+Composites of ω (not shown) indicate a more intense and zonally extended region of ascent in 1.5F relative to CTL, particularly between $85-95^{\circ}E$.
+There is increased transport of moisture out of the boundary layer in 1.5F in the area of active convection, with drying relative to CTL below the boundary-layer top (near 900 hPa) and moistening above it (not shown).